dr Joanna Mąkowska

 Room 3.053

 Joanna Mąkowska holds a PhD in American Literature and is an Assistant Professor at the American Studies Center, University of Warsaw.
-Her research interests include twentieth and twenty-first century literature in the United States and Canada, poetry and poetics, documentary and protest writing, American ecocriticism, posthumanist and feminist theories.
-She has published in Arizona Quarterly, Modernism/modernity, Women’s Studies, and James Baldwin Review, among other venues.
+Her research interests include twentieth and twenty-first-century literature in the United States and Canada, poetry and poetics, documentary writing, protest literature and culture, environmental studies, feminist theory, and assemblage theories.
+She has published in Modernism/modernity, Arizona Quarterly, Women’s Studies, and James Baldwin Review, among other venues.
 Her work also appeared in many edited collections, most recently in The Routledge Companion to Ecopoetics.
-She was a Fulbright Scholar at the State University of New York at Buffalo (2017-2018) and Kosciuszko Foundation Postdoctoral Fellow at Duquesne University (2021-2022).
-She is also a literary critic and translator, publishing in Literatura na Świecie and Dwutygodnik.
+She was a Fulbright Scholar at the State University of New York at Buffalo (2017-2018) and a Kosciuszko Foundation Postdoctoral Fellow at Duquesne University (2021-2022).
+In 2025, she was awarded the Ministry of Science and Higher Education Scholarship for Outstanding Young Researchers.

 Roles in the ASC